The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

 The end of the event isn’t the end of the event marketing.
 After the event, follow up with activities that will make your next event an even bigger success.

 Event recap blog posts are often easy and fun to write.
-Post them on the event site or submit them as a guest post to a relevant blog or local or industry / association website.
+Post them on the event site or submit them as a guest post to a relevant blog or local or industry/association website.
 They can include all kinds of relevant content.

-These summaries can include quotes of positive feedback from a follow up survey.
+These summaries can include quotes of positive feedback from a follow-up survey.

 As with the photos, it’s ideal if the presentations are embedded into the event site or blog post using a tool such as Slideshare.

 These are easy to find if you used a hashtag.
-It’s even easier with Storify.

 List.ly is a very social way to build lists and embed them into a website.
-This kind of list may help attendees find each other afterwards and get a better networking benefit from the event.
+This kind of list may help attendees find each other afterward and get a better networking benefit from the event.

 The email follow-up to registrants is a way to say thank you, share important links and keep a bit of buzz going…